mattmakai/fullstackpython.com/source/content/pages/07-web-app-deployment/04-platform-as-a-service.markdown

 ## Platform-as-a-service learning checklist
-<i class="fa fa-check-square-o"></i>
-Review the potential Python platform-as-a-service options above and on their websites.
+1. Review the potential Python platform-as-a-service options listed above.

-<i class="fa fa-check-square-o"></i>
-Sign up for a PaaS account at the provider that appears to best fit your application needs.
+1. Sign up for a PaaS account at the provider that appears to best fit your application needs.
 Heroku is the PaaS option recommended for starters due to their detailed documentation and walkthroughs available on the web.
-However, the other options are perfectly viable since their purpose is to make deploying applications as easy as possible.
+   However, the other options are also viable since their purpose is to make deploying applications as easy as possible.

-<i class="fa fa-check-square-o"></i>
-Check if there are any PaaS-specific configuration files needed for your app to run properly on the PaaS after it is deployed.
+1. Check if there are any PaaS-specific configuration files needed for your app to run properly on the PaaS after it is deployed.

-<i class="fa fa-check-square-o"></i>
-Deploy your app to the PaaS.
+1. Deploy your app to the PaaS.

-<i class="fa fa-check-square-o"></i>
-Sync your application's configuration with the database.
+1. Sync your application's configuration with the database.

-<i class="fa fa-check-square-o"></i>
-Set up a content delivery network for your application's [static content](/static-content.html) unless your PaaS provider already handles this deployment step for you.
+1. Set up a content delivery network for your application's [static content](/static-content.html) unless your PaaS provider already handles this deployment step for you.

-<i class="fa fa-check-square-o"></i>
-Check if the application's functionality is working and tweak as necessary.
+1. Check if the application's functionality is working and tweak as necessary.

-### Do you want to use a PaaS or deploy to a traditional server?